Taking your time, doing your homework and asking the experts for help are all ways in which you can prepare for buying your first house.

 Depending on your circumstances, you might be able to apply for financial assistance from the government.

-The Office of Housing has information about Victorian Government services and support for home owners and buyers.
+The Deparment of Health and Human Services's housing website has information about Victorian Government services and support.

 The Victorian Government's First Home Owner's Grant offers a one-off payment of $10,000 to people who bought very first home on or before 1 July 2013.